PATRONAS/opuxl/README.md

 (Watch out: Currently all responses from the server socket should be a matrix, eg: Object[][], which is directly printed into the Excel sheet)

-## How to connect the development java server with your Excel sheet
+## How to connect the demo Java server with your Excel sheet

 **Java Part with Eclipse**